QubesOS/qubes-builder/doc/Configuration.md

 When set to `1`, each package built will have local build number appended to package release number.
 This way, it's easy to update test environment without manually forcing reinstall of packages with unchanged versions.
-As of time of writting this, the feature is supported by `builder-fedora` and `builder-debian` plugins.
+As of time of writting this, the feature is supported by `builder-rpm` and `builder-debian` plugins.

 Example versions with devel build number: